MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    > ![Edit a DLP policy](media/dlp-edit-policy.png "Edit a DLP policy")

    > [!NOTE]
-   > Environment admins can't edit policies<!--Edit okay? --> that were created by the tenant admin.
+   > Environment admins can't edit policies that were created by the tenant admin.

 3. Proceed through the steps described in [Create a DLP policy](create-dlp-policy.md), and then select **Update Policy**.